Wilma V Scammers?

 Round 3!

-Wilmas scammer returns, he has been gaslighting her for a while.
+Wilma’s scammer returns; he has been gaslighting her for a while.
 He informed her that he was back in Germany!
-She knew this through the actual person’s social media posts, as he is on tour again shortly, how about a meet and greet?
+She knew this through the actual person’s social media posts, as he is on tour again shortly.
+How about a meet and greet?
 What a fantastic idea!
 She knows he will be coming to the UK for one show.
-She wonders what his cunning plan is?
-He sends her the link so she can book her meet and greet.
+She wonders what his cunning plan is.
+He sends her the link so she can book her meet-and-greet.
 You can pay anything between $5000-$100000 for this privilege.
 Firstly, Wilma scrolls through and notices a spelling mistake in one of the headings.
 Secondly, she notices that the copyright is 2025.
 The people who run the accurate artist website have updated the copyright on the website.
-Why does the fake website say he is speaking?
-There are many stars on this website, so just put in all your details and the nearest airport to book them.
-Wilma does wonder if she can book Bon Jovi for the North Pole.
-She reported it as a scam to social catfish so they could warn people about this fake website.
-She told Mr G about the website as he knew about coding.
-He investigated it and found some faults.
-He then ran it through Chat GPT.
-This is what it reported.

-- Domain Registration: The domain was relatively recent on January 30, 2025.
+• Domain Registration: The domain was relatively recent, on January 30, 2025.

 Round 4!

-Wilma has turned green through frustration and now sulking in the corner of the wrestling ring.
+Wilma has turned green through frustration and is now sulking in the corner of the wrestling ring.
 She is dam well pissed off!
 If you want professional help, look up the Social Catfish website.
 A small fee may help you trace who you are talking to online to prevent yourself from being scammed.
 It is better to be safe and have peace of mind.
-Also speak to the Police on 101 if you suspect a fake website.
+Also, speak to the Police on 101 if you suspect a fake website.

 As for Wilma, she has left the following contact details for scammers